Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a webhook' with HTTP method, lists required and optional fields, and explains the target+event matrix.
-This distinguishes it from siblings like webhook_update and webhook_delete.
+The description clearly states 'Create a webhook (POST /webhooks)', identifies the HTTP method and endpoint, and specifies that the body is flat (no envelope).
+This distinguishes it from sibling tools like webhook_delete, webhooks_list, and webhook_update.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.